UbiBelETF/dagger/styleguide.md

 ## 1. Files and Inclusion

 **a.
+File names**: All file names are in `lower_snake_case`, including folders.

+**b.
 Headers**: All header files should have the `.h` extension.
 Header files can have one or more attached implementation files.
 Headers should always contain the symbols that other header/implementation files can include.

-**b.
+**c.
 Implementations**: Implementation files should have the `.cpp` extension.

-**c.
+**d.
 Include what you use**: Always include whatever you use in the class itself.
 Do **not** rely on transitive inclusion.
 This also applies to related headers: `foo.c` should include `bar.h` if it uses a symbol from it even if `foo.h` includes `bar.h` already.

-**d.
+**e.
 Include where you use**: If a class requires `#include <foo>` in the implementation file, do **not** put that include into the header.
 Separate definitions and implementations so that cyclic dependencies don't happen.

-**e.
+**f.
 Forward declarations**: Try not to use forward declarations wherever possible.
 It won't always be possible, and that's alright.
 It is always a better solution to include the headers you need directly, if possible.

-**f.
+**g.
 Inlining**: Inline only functions that have no branches, loops, and whose local variables can be easily optimized away by substitution.

-**g.
+**h.
 Order of Includes**: Use the following order whenever including headers:
   - (if in implementation) related header
   - other local headers
   - third-party headers